trekhleb/homemade-gpt-js/README.md

 - [dataset.ts](./gpt/src/dataset.ts) - Nothing GPT-specific here.
 A helper wrapper on top of any txt-file-based character-level dataset.
 It loads an arbitrary txt file, treats each letter as a token, splits the characters into training and testing batches, and encodes/decodes letters to indices and vice versa.
 - [trainer.ts](./gpt/src/trainer.ts) - Nothing GPT-specific here as well.
 This file provides a simple training loop that could apply to any arbitrary neural network.

+Some pre-trained models weights are published in [homemade-gpt-js-weights](https://github.com/trekhleb/homemade-gpt-js-weights) repository.
+You may apply them via the web playground ("Generation" section) or via the Node.js playground (`model.setWeights()`).

 ### Web Playground

 To experiment with model parameters, training, and text generation you may use the [Homemade GPT JS playground](https://trekhleb.dev/homemade-gpt-js).